 Despite the misleading name, the Jerusalem artichoke is not an artichoke.
 Unlike the Globe artichoke, which is an edible flower bud, the Jerusalem artichoke is actually an edible, tuberous root of a North American sunflower.
 It looks like a small knobby potato and is packed full of nutrition.
 Jerusalem artichokes are really high in vitamin C (an antioxidant), B vitamins (to help convert food into energy, and keep your hair, skin and eyes healthy), potassium, iron, copper and magnesium.

 Like their “unrelated” cousin Globe artichokes, Jerusalem artichokes are a rich source of inulin.
-As you would know, here at New Life Nutrition we are big fans of foods that act as prebiotics (food for our gut bacteria that keeps our intestines clean and bellies flat!) and this is certainly one of them.
-Inulin from Jerusalem artichokes has been shown to increase levels of Bifidobacteria (health promoting bacteria) and may help suppress “bad” bacteria.
+As you would know, here at New Life Nutrition we are big fans of foods that act as prebiotic (food for our gut bacteria that keeps our intestines clean and bellies flat!) and this is certainly one of them.
+Inulin from Jerusalem artichokes has been shown to increase levels of Bifidobacteria (health-promoting bacteria) and may help suppress “bad” bacteria.

 Just in time for winter, inulin also has the ability to enhance a component of our immune system.
 Medicinal plants like Echinacea and burdock owe much of their immune boosting abilities to inulin.
 Jerusalem artichokes are one of the richest sources of inulin available!
 However, this vegetable may cause increased gas with those on a FODMAP-free diet, so if you choose to introduce it into your diet, make sure you increase it gradually and discuss this with your treating Dietitian.